flectra-hq/flectra/addons/stock/doc/stock.rst

 Preparing pack operations
 =========================

-If a picking will be processed by the bar code scanner, Flectra will propose the pack operations that need to be executed.
+If a picking will be processed by the bar code scanner, Odoo will propose the pack operations that need to be executed.
 If it is an incoming shipment, it will be based on the moves, otherwise it will use the stock that has been reserved already.

-Before creating the actual pack operations, Flectra will group the moves or reserved stock (quants) by:
+Before creating the actual pack operations, Odoo will group the moves or reserved stock (quants) by:

 * Lot: lot of the quant or empty if from stock move
 * Product: product of the quant or stock move